cosmincatalin/helios/README.md

 * Support multiple weather stations from different cities.
 * Display only data that is more recent than 3 days, while still backing up all data.
 * Implement Type 2 history based on the timestamp of the data.

-####### Not Fulfilled
+* Use a simple  hardcoded map to display the country of weather stations for a limited number of cities.

-* We also want to display the country of the city.
-Either store in memory of your program a little map (CITY -> COUNTRY) or use one of the attached JSONs to map the city to its country.
+### Not Fulfilled

 * Add population information to the display of the data (to join with another stream of data, as more city-country relations might be added during program execution as the population evolves.
 See attached JSONs).